-The Anti-Bribery & Corruption (ABC) and Anti-Fraud commits to uphold the highest level of integrity.
+The Bank has in place an Anti-Bribery & Corruption (ABC) and Anti-Fraud policies in order to uphold the highest level of integrity.
 Corruption distorts markets and harms economic, social and political development.
 It is wholly unacceptable for the Bank, its employees or third parties acting on its behalf to be involved or implicated in any way in corrupt practices.
 Corrupt acts, including bribery, may incur criminal penalties for both the Bank and the individuals involved.

-The Bank encourages a sound and safe environment within the Bank devoid of fraud or any fraudulent practice by safeguarding the assets of the Bank against theft or any form of loss resulting from fraud or similar acts.
+The Bank encourages a sound and safe environment within the Bank devoid of fraud or any fraudulent practice by safeguarding the assets of the Bank against theft or any form of loss resulting from fraud or similar